How to handle Jineteros and Jineteras

 The whole Internet and all travel guides are full of warnings: Avoid the Jineteros and Jineteras because they are trouble!
 Beware!
 Warning!
 Run away!

 As you might have noticed, my opinions differ from the mainstream point of view.
-That’s because I’m a resident in Cuba and have more experience with Cuba than the average blogger/journalist/travel guide writer/tourist that spends 3 weeks here.
+That’s because I’m a resident in Cuba and have more experience with Cuba than the average blogger/journalist/travel guide writer/tourist that spends three weeks here.

 What is a Jinetera?

 Short history of Jineterismo

 First came the Jinetera (feminine).
-It all started with Fidel proclaiming in a speech that Cubans had no need to earn extra money by getting involved with tourists.
-The state took care of everything so the women that were getting involved with foreign men did so for their own pleasure.
+It all started with Fidel proclaiming in a speech that Cubans did not need to earn extra money by getting involved with tourists.
+The state took care of everything, so the women that were getting involved with foreign men did so for their pleasure.
 They rode the foreigner just for fun.
 Hence the term Jinetera which translates in jockey in English.
-In the same speech, he proclaimed that Cuba has no prostitution but if there were prostitutes in Cuba it would be the best-educated prostitutes in the world!
+In the same speech, he proclaimed that Cuba has no prostitution, but if there were prostitutes in Cuba it would be the best-educated prostitutes in the world!

 He was right and wrong at the same time.
-No, prostitution does exist in Cuba and yes they are well educated for the most.
+Yes, prostitution does exist in Cuba and yes they are well educated for the most.
 The Jinetera was born.

 Soon after that followed her male companion:

 This couple evolved.
 The definition of a Jinetera was ‘a prostitute’.
 Now a Jinetera is somebody that somehow makes money with tourists.
 And since making money in Cuba is almost always illegal… And we believe that people that do illegal stuff are bad, Jineteros are bad.
-And on top of that, we think that our way of doing things is good.
+On top of that, we think that our way of doing things is good.
 Most people now define a Jinetero as a street hustler.
 But he is much more than that!
 The ones on the street annoying tourists are just the top of the iceberg.

-Let me put this in perspective by comparing the things that are blamed to Jineteros with our Western world:
+Let me put this in perspective by comparing the things that are blamed on Jineteros with our Western world:

 ‘Jineteros make money taking you to a Casa Particular or restaurant.’